JuliusStoll/Website-v2/content/en/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

 ---
-title: TEST TEST Comparing Regulatory Designs for the Transmission of Offshore Wind Energy
+title: Comparing Regulatory Designs for the Transmission of Offshore Wind Energy
 subtitle: ""
 publication_types:
   - "2"